 Mac OS X users

-- Go to Apple icon in the menu bar > System Preferences > Keyboard and Mouse
+- Go to Apple icon in the menu bar > System Preferences > Accessibility

-- Select the Mouse tab > change the Tracking Speed slider to adjust the speed
+- Select the Mouse and Trackpad tab > change the Tracking Speed slider to adjust the speed

 Useful information for different browsers and devices